Which is Better Laser or IPL Hair Removal?

 IPL machines typically use a range of wavelengths from 500 – 1000 nm.
 As these wavelengths are exposed to the skin, the light cannot discriminate between chromophores within the skin.
 Due to the broad spectrum of light, obtaining sufficient energy to destroy specific deep targets such as hair is often challenging.

-Main advantages of using laser over ipl hair removal machines:
+Main advantages of using laser vs ipl hair removal machines:

 Elite iQ Treatments - Laser Hair Removal Toronto